 6. Set the management VLAN ID and check the “Tagged“ option if necessary.
 If you want to use defaults, you may leave the preconfigured options.
 Tap “Next“.

 7. Set up the Management IP Address.
 If you want to use an automatic IP configuration, select “DHCP”.
 If you want to set an IP configuration manually, select “Static IP“.
 In that case, “IP Address“ and “Network Mask“ are mandatory fields, “Gateway“ and “DNS“ are optional.
 Please make sure that the “IP address“ and “Gateway“ (if set) are on the same network.
 Tap “Next“.

-8. If you prefer to use the default controller configuration, select “Adopt later“.
-To configure the controller address right away, select “Manually Enter“ and type the controller's IP address or DNS name.
+8. If you prefer to use the default UniFi Network configuration, select “Adopt later“.
+To configure the application address right away, select “Manually Enter“ and type the Network application's IP address or DNS name.

 9. Tap "Finish".